TheOdinProject/curriculum/ruby/ruby.md

 In this section on Basic Ruby, we're going to make sure you really do understand all the building blocks of the language and of programming in general.
 If there's something that you still just don't quite understand, track it down via the Additional Resources section or Google for it on your own.  *How* you learn isn't as important as making sure you're comfortable with your understanding of everything that will be covered here.

-### Primitive Data Types and Other Basic Stuff
+### Basic Data Types and Other Basic Stuff

-Primitive data types are the basic building blocks of computer programs.
-Understanding them and what you can do with them is like knowing your ABC's.
+Basic data types are the building blocks of computer programs.
+Understanding the basic data types and what you can do with them is like knowing your ABC's.
 Get well acquainted with Numbers, Strings, Arrays, Hashes, Objects, Methods, and Dates/Times.
 You're populating your developer's toolkit.

 The exercises should help you hone in on what things you understand well and which ones you need to dig deeper on.
 The larger exercises towards the end will round things out a bit more wholistically.